mattgalvin/sphero-java-sdk/README.md

 #####*You play with your balls a lot* ~ John Candy, Plains, Trains and Automobiles

 A few weeks ago I picked up a Sphero specifically so that I could start writing some code for it.
 After getting Fred all trained up (yeah, my kids named it Fred - I have no idea why.
-We don't know any Freds.), it was time to grab a cup of Joe and start coding.
+We don't know any Freds.), it was time to grab a cup of joe and start coding.

 Being a predominantly Java guys these days, that was obviously going to be my foundation.
 I was kind of surprised that there wasn't an easy to use Java library out there for the Sphero API.
 Android, yep; iOS, of course; Windows 8, check; and a slew of others.
 But no straightfoward set of Java classes to connect to the ball and get it rolling.
 My end goal is to write a Blockly (https://code.google.com/p/blockly/) translator so that my kids can code it directly.
 But baby steps first...